 Description My grandmother always referred to this hill as the 'Ski Hill.'
 When we arrived in Chester, Vermont after a long car ride, my siblings and I would race each other to the top of the hill in the summer.
 The view is spectacular.
 New England is beautiful.
 My first winter in Chester was when my sister Melanie and I were sent up in January of 1964 after my sister Amy was born.
 The snow was wonderful.
 This picture is of my children and their parents.

 Rosemary McGuirk, New Hampshire Member Since October 2009 Artist Statement "The American everyday way of life inspires me.
-I love to do people.
-Not the glitz or the glamor, but the memories that bring us feelings of peace and happiness."
+Not the glitz nor the glamor, but the memories that bring us feelings of peace and happiness."

 Rosemary McGuirk was born and raised in lower Westchester County, New York.
 She attended St. Joseph's Grammar School in Bronxville and School of the Holy Child in Rye.
 In 1980, she earned her B.A. in Art from the University of Richmond.
 She continued her studies of art at the College of New Rochelle, The School of Visual Arts, and the Art Student's League by night and worked at her father's Ford dealership and later at McCall's and Family Circle magazines by day.

 The early experiences of her childhood in the suburbs, at her grandmother's in Chester, Vermont, and now raising her own family, are evident in the childlike and playful images that come to life in her unique and meticulous cut paper scenes.